openstack-archive/senlin/doc/source/user/policy_types/load_balancing.rst

 - ``max_retries``: The number of allowed connection failures before the monitor concludes that node inactive.
 The default is 3.

-- ``delay``: The time in milliseconds between sending two consequtive requests (probes) to pool members.
+- ``delay``: The time in milliseconds between sending two consecutive requests (probes) to pool members.
 The default is 10.

 A careful experimentation is usually warranted to come up with reasonable